Palazzo Boncompagni, historic building in Bologna

 The history of Palazzo Boncompagni

-The design of the original core of Palazzo Boncompagni is presumed to be the work of the architect Baldassarre Tommaso Peruzzi (born in Siena, 1481-1536), but its completion and adornment should be referred to Jacopo Barozzi, known as Vignola (1507-1573).
+The design of the original nucleus of Palazzo Boncompagni is presumed to be the work of the architect Baldassarre Tommaso Peruzzi (born in Siena, 1481-1536), but its completion and ornamentation must be referred to Jacopo Barozzi, known as Vignola (1507-1573).

-The latter, architect and theorist, among the most important exponents of Mannerism, is famous for the construction of buildings of great elegance, and for having defined very clearly the concept of 'architectural order' in his famous Rule of the Five Orders of Architecture, one of the most influential and widespread architectural treatises of all time.
+The latter, architect and theorist, one of the most important exponents of Mannerism, is famous for the construction of buildings of great elegance, and for having defined with extreme clarity the concept of 'architectural order' in his famous Rule of the Five Orders of Architecture, one of the most influential and widespread architectural treatises of all time.

 For their vigor and maturity, both figurative and structural, are attributed to Vignola both the splendid spiral staircase and the end of the loggia with the access portal to the staircase; the decoration on top of the window, above the door, looks similar to those that Vignola designed for Palazzo dei Banchi (Bologna).